taniatsq/tp/docs/UserGuide.md

 Format: `description INDEX desc/DESCRIPTION`

 * **Only one description is allowed**.
 The old description will be replaced with the new description.
+* **Can use special characters**.
+To accommodate for adding tele_handles, percentages/grades, dates etc.

 Examples:
 *  `description 1 desc/Loves coding`: Adds a description `Loves coding` to first student.